aliefamzari/ServiceDeskPasswordReset/README.md

 # Introduction
-This script is to automate password reset procedure for bulk account.
+This script is to reset password for the domain de-prod.dk account.

 The script will reset the password with the complexity meeting the criteria (12 characters, lowercase, uppercase and numbers).
 Plus it is also disregard ambiguous hard to read character such as O,0,o,l,I,1.

-The script will output the result on the PowerShell host screen, as well as save it as CSV file at the location of current user directory $env:USERPROFILE\result.csv
+The script will automatically send the password directly to user's manager email.

+The script also support bulk password reset, by supplying a text file containing SamAccountName, separated with 'line breaks' as delimiter.

 The password will have the flag 'user must changed the password during logon'.